Tremus/ghost_docs/docs.md

 ### Filter

 Click on the circle or the title "Filter" next to it to activate/deactivate the filter.
+Additionally, double clicking the image of the filter will activate/deactivate the filter.

+Clicking and draging the image of the filter will move the frequency and resonance parameters.
+Additionally, scrolling with a mouse wheel or touchpad will create the same effect.

+You can toggle between the *frequency* and *phase* response of a filter by right clicking on the image.

 This filter is polyphonic, meaning that each key press uses its own filter.
 For a non polyphonic filter, see the FX section.